What is a REALTOR?

 I am a newly licensed agent.
 How do I join?
 What is the process?

 First, your broker must be a member of the Association.
 Next, you must complete an application and attach the appropriate payment, including the application fee.
-The application and 2017 fee structure can be found on our website under “Join Today”.
-The new applicant will be given instruction on attending the New Member Orientation Program, a new member packet containing the National Association of REALTORS® Code of Ethics and instructions on taking the course.
-Upon completion of the Orientation Program and the Code of Ethics Training, you will be issued your National REALTOR® Database System ID # (known as NRDS #), have your status changed to REALTOR®, be given your pin and all the benefits that go with the REALTOR® status.
+The application and 2019 fee structure can be found on our website under “Join Today”.
+Once their application is processed, the applicant will be given instructions to attend the New Member Orientation Program, including the Code of Ethics Training.
+The Orientation program is mandatory for a new member to attend, not only to have their status changed to REALTOR®, but the program carefully explains what membership in the REALTOR® organizations (NAR, NJR and GSCBOR) are about and the benefits that go with the REALTOR® status.

 (See “Why Did I Become A Member” on our website.)